 Himax Technologies, Inc. to Attend 26th Credit Suisse Asian Investment Conference on March 20 – 23, 2023

-/EIN News/ -- TAINAN, Taiwan, March 06, 2023 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. (Nasdaq: HIMX) (“Himax” or “Company”), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that the Company will attend 26th Credit Suisse Asian Investment Conference on March 20 – 23, 2023 at Conrad Hotel, Hong Kong.
+TAINAN, Taiwan, March 06, 2023 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. HIMX ("Himax" or "Company"), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that the Company will attend 26th Credit Suisse Asian Investment Conference on March 20 – 23, 2023 at Conrad Hotel, Hong Kong.

 The Company management will host in person one-on-one or group meetings with interested investors during the conference dates.
 Conference participation is by invitation only and registration is mandatory.
 For more information on the conference or to schedule a one-on-one or group meeting, please contact Credit Suisse conference coordinator at: aic.corporates@event.credit-suisse.com